Electrical manipulation of intervalley trions in twisted MoSe$_2$ homobilayers at room temperature: Methods

 \section{Methods}

-\paragraph*{Sample preparation.} The mechanical exfoliation\cite{Novoselov2004} and the dry-transfer method\cite{CastellanosGomez2014} were performed through all 2D materials (MoSe$_2$ crystal, graphite~(Gr) and hexagonal boron nitride~(hBN)) used to fabricate our twisted MoSe$_2$ homobilayers.
+\paragraph*{device preparation.} The mechanical exfoliation\cite{Novoselov2004} and the dry-transfer method\cite{CastellanosGomez2014} were performed through all 2D materials (MoSe$_2$ crystal, graphite~(Gr) and hexagonal boron nitride~(hBN)) used to fabricate our twisted MoSe$_2$ homobilayers.
 The MoSe$_2$ MLs were obtained by exfoliating TMD bulk crystals synthesized through flux zone growth \cite{Nagao2017} and identified by optical contrast and $\mu$PL spectroscopy.
-To create the t-BL devices, we used the tear-to-stack method \cite{Kim2016}.
+To create the t-BL devices, we used the tear-to-stack method \cite{Kim2016,Cao2018}.
 The vdWHs composed by ($\sim$10~nm)hBN/MoSe$_2$/MoSe$_2$/($\sim$20~nm)hBN was transferred onto pre-selected few-layer Gr (FLG) flakes on a 285~nm SiO$_2$/Si substrate.
 The devices were gated through electrical contacts made of Au(50~nm)/Cr(5~nm) patterned by electron-beam lithography and deposited using electron-beam evaporation.

 \paragraph*{PL and gate-dependent PL measurements.} $\mu$PL measurements were performed at room and cryogenic (6~K) temperatures, the latter being carried out in a helium flow cryostat.
-In both conditions, the samples were excited non-resonantly using a CW $660$~nm laser.
-Samples were excited, and the emission was collected through 50x and 20x long working distance objectives (NA=0.4), for the PL and PL-gate measurements, respectively.
-For the cryogenic measurements, the samples were placed in a He-flow cryostat.
+In both conditions, the devices were excited non-resonantly using a CW $660$~nm laser.
+Devices were excited, and the emission was collected through 50x and 20x long working distance objectives (NA=0.4), for the PL and PL-gate measurements, respectively.
 For PL-gated measurements, a pulse generator in combination with a source-meter was used.
 The PL emission was detected using a spectrometer equipped with thermoelectrically cooled charged-coupled device (CCD) (spectral resolution: 0.12~nm).